Jac-Zac/Thesis/piano.md

 - A new good Idea could be to have a tranformer trained like a swin traformer and then finetuned by me to recognize the labels to then have something like bing recognize what is written with access to internet usinig an llm.

+- Bing likes to stop responding by I could do visual question answering with Donut also think about it.
+O do something else to.
+Also enable internet access maybe with langchain ?

 ### Idea generale divisa in step:
 > I seguenti punti verrano giustificati brevemente sotto